 There are several early signs that can tell you that you may be pregnant.
 The most obvious is missing your period or having light spotting instead of a proper period.

-It can be possible to know you are pregnant even before that first missed period.
-On a personal note, I knew I was pregnant within 2 weeks of conceiving on each of the three occasions I've been pregnant.
+It can be possible to have symptoms of pregnancy even before that first missed period.
+Personally, I knew I was pregnant within two weeks of conceiving on each of the three occasions I've been pregnant.

 1. Extreme Tiredness

-One of the first things most women notice and that causes us to suspect pregnancy is changes to our breasts.
-These changes can take on many forms, including prominent blue veins in the breast tissue.
-Some more of the common breast changes caused by pregnancy are listed below:
+One of the first things most women notice and that causes us to suspect pregnancy is changes to our breasts.2 These changes can take on many forms, including prominent blue veins in the breast tissue.
+Some of the common breast changes caused by pregnancy are listed below: